weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 Wego runtime status is used to inform the user about applications and the GitOps runtime.
 The command will

-*   Inform the user if the correct CRD versions for wego are installed
+*   Inform the user if the correct CRD versions for wego have been applied to the cluster
 *   Print the output of `flux check`
 *   Inform the user if a newer version of wego is available